-Sometimes the best way to describe what UT Arlington is like, and what it does for our students, is to tell the stories of our graduates.
+Sometimes the best way to describe what UTA is like, and what it does for our students, is to tell the stories of our graduates.
 Their experiences and encounters after graduation paint a vivid picture of how individuals can help shape the world in big ways.

 As a student, you’ll be in good company.
 And as a graduate, you’ll be adding your name to a list of people with some incredible accomplishments and exciting stories to tell.

 Business Thought Leader